openlab-apps/OpenWallet/README.md

 ## Decentralized, Secure, and Open Source

-At UU.COOL Wallet, we believe in the power of decentralization.
+At OpenWallet, we believe in the power of decentralization.
 Our commitment to decentralization is at the core of our design philosophy, providing you with full control over your assets.
 Your private keys remain in your hands, ensuring the highest level of security.

 We take pride in being fully open source.
 You can explore and audit our code on [GitHub](https://github.com/mrtnetwork/mrtwallet) under the Apache License 2.0.
 This commitment to transparency means that every line of code is accessible, empowering the community to verify the security and integrity of our wallet.

 ## Platform Support

-UU.COOL Wallet is available on multiple platforms to provide a seamless experience:
+OpenWallet is available on multiple platforms to provide a seamless experience:
 [generated_plugin_registrant.h](mrt_wallet%2Fwindows%2Fflutter%2Fgenerated_plugin_registrant.h)

-- **Windows:** Enjoy the convenience of UU.COOL Wallet on your desktop.
+- **Windows:** Enjoy the convenience of OpenWallet on your desktop.
 Our Windows version brings the power of decentralized finance to your fingertips.

-- **Macos:** Enjoy the convenience of UU.COOL Wallet on your desktop.
+- **Macos:** Enjoy the convenience of OpenWallet on your desktop.
 Our Mac version brings the power of decentralized finance to your fingertips.

 - **Web:** Access your wallet from any web browser with our web platform.
-Manage your assets with ease, all while enjoying the security and privacy UU.COOL Wallet provides.
+Manage your assets with ease, all while enjoying the security and privacy OpenWallet provides.

 - **Browser Extensions:** Integrate seamlessly with your browser using our extensions for Chrome, Brave, and Mozilla Firefox, enhancing your web-based financial interactions.

 ## Community-Driven Development

-UU.COOL Wallet is not just a wallet; it's a community-driven project.
+OpenWallet is not just a wallet; it's a community-driven project.
 We welcome collaboration, feedback, and contributions from the community.
 Together, we're building a decentralized future that prioritizes security, privacy, and inclusivity.

 ## Build Instructions